Learning the best techniques for how to sell more art is a challenge.

+To grow your career, learn how to sell more art.
+It’s a crucial skill.
 Most people, let alone artists, are not naturals who know the best way to sell anything, much less art.
-Fortunately, just as you can improve how you create your art, you can also improve your ability to sell art.
+Fortunately, just as you can improve how you create your art, you can also enhance your ability to sell art.
+Anyone can do it.

 Now, check out these valuable lessons on how to sell more art:

 - Never sell thinking about what is in your wallet… I’ll tell you what that means in a short bit

 Simple.
 It means whenever you are in a selling opportunity you are in control and as such, you can up the ante in a sale scenario.

 Being in control means, you are the one who knows what is going on.
 Your prospect is looking for information and confirmation about purchasing your art from you.

 You may not feel in control, or like you know how to sell more art

 That is pretty natural, but it doesn’t change the facts.
 To use your control properly, you may need to shake off some of the head trash that is holding you back from

 That means learning tips to calm yourself and to realize the best and worst that can happen in any situation.
 If you have internalized those parameters, there can be no shocks to what goes on in a sales encounter.
 Then you can proceed to take control and add to the deal.

 Deep breaths, positive thinking, and a determined attitude prevail